-- B.3.1 The Testing Authority or Sample Collection Authority (as applicable) has responsibility for ensuring, when possible, that the DCO has any information and Sample Collection Equipment necessary to conduct a Sample Collection Session with an Athlete with an impairment including details of such impairment that may affect the procedure to be followed in conducting a Sample Collection Session. - B.3.2 The DCO has responsibility for Sample collection.
+- B.3.1 The Sample Collection Authority has responsibility for ensuring, when possible, that the DCO has any information and Sample Collection Equipment necessary to conduct a Sample Collection Session with an Athlete with an impairment. - B.3.2 The DCO has responsibility for Sample collection.